-- Sense checking the extent the research is done by, with, for and about women - Acting as a check and balance on the format of the research team, calling out where there are power imbalances [see page 13]. - Ensuring the concept is developed with an intersectional feminist lens [see page 19]. - Ensuring that the research aims are clear, taking women, non-binary people and girls as the focus of the analysis, and that there is an agenda for social change [see page 19]. - Checking in on how knowledge flows within your organisation and between your organisation and others involved [see page 13]. - Building in time for a participatory process including participatory research methodologies as part of research practice where possible, building on programme work, so local knowledge is valued [see page 23].
+- Sense checking the extent the research is done by, with, for and about women [see introduction]. - Acting as a check and balance on the format of the research team, calling out where there are power imbalances [see page 44]. - Ensuring the concept is developed with an intersectional feminist lens [see page 19]. - Ensuring that the research aims are clear, taking women, non-binary people and girls as the focus of the analysis, and that there is an agenda for social change [see page 8]. - Checking in on how knowledge flows within your organisation and between your organisation and others involved [see page 13].

-- Ensuring there is budget for translation [see page 25]. - Ensuring there is budget for a set of community materials that can be used for different purposes after the evidence gathering [see page 42]. - Looking at ActionAid's guidelines for Focus Group Discussions and checking that time has been set aside for these [see page 44]. - Ensuring a full ethics check; i.e. a risk assessment is complete and continued regularly in case risk changes), permissions and clearances have been granted to the researchers from the country where the research is taking place, and participants to the research are going to be safe when the research is published and their mental and physical health is not at risk as they participate [see pages 33-40]. - Using a Research & Project Plan [see page 27]. - Checking you've sign off systems [see page 26]. - Drawing on an intersectional feminist lens to consider who is invited to, and the structure of the inception meeting [see pages 29-32]. - Checking the required protocols in place ahead of your research ie. SHEA and Safeguarding policies, data protection policies, distress protocol and Brand Guidelines (if you have any) and any other protocols held by other partners? - Discussing how you will make sure your research is rigorous; how you will use feminist analysis to challenge unequal structures within and through the research process and how will you contribute to change? [see pages 37 and 48-50]. - Discussing intellectual property? [see page 35]. - Making sure informed consent is central to your approach? [see page 38]. - Building in capacity development required and mitigating negative power dynamics? [see page 34].
+- Building in time for a participatory process including participatory research methodologies as part of research practice where possible, building on programme work, so local knowledge is valued [see page 23]. - Ensuring there is budget for translation [see page 25]. - Ensuring there is budget for a set of community materials that can be used for different purposes after the evidence gathering [see page 42]. - Looking at ActionAid's guidelines for Focus Group Discussions and checking that time has been set aside for these [see page 44]. - Ensuring a full ethics check; i.e. a risk assessment is complete and continued regularly in case risk changes), permissions and clearances have been granted to the researchers from the country where the research is taking place, and participants to the research are going to be safe when the research is published and their mental and physical health is not at risk as they participate. [see pages 33-40] - Contributing to the Research & Project Plan [see page 27]. - Understanding the ActionAid sign off process and noting how this will impact on you [see page 26]. - Drawing on an intersectional feminist lens to consider who is invited to, and the structure of the inception meeting [see pages 29-32]. - Checking the required protocols in place ahead of your research ie. are all parties aware of the ActionAid Research Signature, SHEA and Safeguarding policies, data protection policies, distress protocol and Brand Guidelines and any other protocols held by other partners? [see page 37]. - Discussing how you will make sure your research is rigorous; how you will use feminist analysis to challenge unequal structures within and through the research process and how will you contribute to change? [see pages 37 and 48-50].

-- Using informed consent for any images or videos used? [see page 38]. - Considering power dynamics, budget and time when planning any focus groups? [see page 44]. - Checking that the products emerging from your knowledge generation are audience appropriate? - Using appropriate and political language? [see page 43]. - Checking your product(s) are communicable? [see page 42]. - Using style guidelines with editors and designers - Acknowledging all research participants? [see page 52].
+- Discussing intellectual property [see page 35]. - Making sure informed consent is central to your approach [see page 38] - Building in capacity development required and mitigating negative power dynamics [see page 34]. - Assessing whether the data is rigorous, from a feminist ideology and analysed thoroughly [see pages 20 and 48]. - Using informed consent for any images or videos used [see page 38]. - Considering power dynamics, budget and time when planning any focus groups [see page 44]. - Checking that the products emerging from your knowledge generation are audience appropriate and communicable [see page 42]. - Using appropriate and political language [see page 43].

-- Checking for libel? [see page 51]. - Checking in on sign off on your product(s)? [see page 26]. - Discussing the branding of joint product(s) appropriately [see page 52]. - Assessing and evaluating research? [see page 53]. - Ensured all research participants have had the opportunity to engage with reflection and action planning around near final product(s)? [see page 53].
+- Using the ActionAid style guidelines with editors and designers. - Acknowledging all research participants [see page 52]. - Checking for libel [see page 51]. - Checking in on sign off on your product(s). [see page 26]. - Discussing the branding of joint product(s) appropriately [see page 52]. - Assessing and evaluating research [see page 53]. - Ensured all research participants have had the opportunity to engage with reflection and action planning around near final product(s) [see page 53].